formsandlines/formform/README.md

 <br/>

-**formform** is a modular Clojure/ClojureScript/JavaScript library all about the 4-valued logic of cognition first introduced 2017 by Ralf Peyn in [uFORM iFORM](https://uformiform.info).
+**formform** is a modular Clojure/ClojureScript library all about the 4-valued logic of cognition first introduced 2017 by Ralf Peyn in [uFORM iFORM](https://uformiform.info).
 In its core, the purpose of the library is to enable the representation, evaluation and algebraic simplification of all (undetermined, imaginary, unclear, …) FORMs that have been introduced in the book.

+---

+*Please note that this library is still in an alpha state and things are changing all the time, so do not rely on it for your projects yet.
+It is a complete rewrite of my previous (stable-ish) JavaScript version, which is still available [here](https://github.com/formsandlines/formform-js).
+Prior to this (final) one, I have attempted a rewrite in ReScript, which is also still [available](https://github.com/formsandlines/formform-rescript), for historical reasons.*

+---

 The main goals of formform are: